josephmontes/wOBAvs.xwOBA/README.md

 - The average d_wOBA for this group of pitching seasons is 0.001
   - This is 86% below average
   - The average d_wOBA for qualified pitchers is 0.007
-- The average OAA value for this group of pitchers: 7 OAA
+- The average OAA value for this group of pitchers is 7 OAA
   - league-wide OAA: 0 OAA
+  - OAA information comes from Baseball Savant's Leaderboard
-- I believe that pitchers have less control than batters do over the types of batted balls they encounter
+- I believe that its worth noting here that pitchers likely have less control than batters do over the types of batted balls they encounter
-  - Especially when we look at Pull/Center/Oppo Splits
+  - This makes logical sense since pitchers do not bat the balls
+  - Statistical evidence for this claim can be found in the d_wOBA for qualified pitchers being .007 whereas for batters its .012
+    - This indicates that batters might have an easier time leveraging the types of batted balls they hit in their favor
+    - If it generally favored pitchers, then the average d_wOBA for qualified pitchers would be negative or even closer to 0.00

 ### PLAYER SPOTLIGHT

-#### Max Scherzer
+### Max Scherzer
-- Max Scherzer has been able to outperform his xwOBA consistently, likely having to do with his ability to produce a lot of Center FB
+- Max Scherzer has been able to outperform his xwOBA consistently, likely having to do with the fact that he has invoked a lot of Center FBs
 ![Screenshot 2023-10-09 140722](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/f97ffe25-269f-4562-a427-a4bc6361ed16)

 - What is happening in 2023?